-Then put this blended mixture in a BPA-free 24oz water bottles and fill it up with water to about the 20 ounce mark and the rest with ice to chill it and help keep it cold all day long (adding more ice as the day progresses and you drink down the Bliss).
+Then put this blended mixture in a 18 oz Thermos and fill it up with water, leaving about 2 inches room for ice.
+Add more ice as the day progresses and you drink down the Bliss.
 The Bliss will be a little extra chocolatey at the beginning of the day and just right by the end of the day as the ice melts and you continue to add more ice.

 If you like to add more superfoods to your Bliss, like our Personal Bliss Recipe, the ratios are as follows:

 1 Tbsp added superfood in a 1 gallon Bliss = 1/2 tsp in the 18 oz travel size Bliss

 1 tsp added superfood in a 1 gallon Bliss = heaping 1/8 tsp in the 18 oz travel size Bliss